alvarezp/pgnui/README.md

 About
 =====

-pgnui is an attempt to a generic frontend for PostgreSQL databaes.
+pgnui is an attempt to a generic frontend for PostgreSQL databases.

 The concept is that once you have a database schema created, you should have the best possible generic frontend with no coding needed.
 The other way should